fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### Real-World Examples

-Consider a startup training a 7B model.
-The model size is 14GB in FP16, and they have one A100 with 80GB.
+A startup training a 7B model: model size is 14GB in FP16, they have one A100 with 80GB.
 The model fits with room for training overhead, so a single GPU is sufficient.
 They use mixed precision and gradient checkpointing if needed.

-An enterprise fine-tuning a 70B model faces a different situation.
-The model size is 140GB in FP16, exceeding a single GPU's capacity.
+An enterprise fine-tuning a 70B model: model size is 140GB in FP16, exceeding a single GPU's capacity.
 With 4 A100 GPUs available, they need distributed fine-tuning.
 They use FSDP or model parallelism, and might consider QLoRA to reduce memory requirements.

-For production inference with a 13B model, the requirements are 1000 requests per second with less than 500ms latency.
-The model size is 26GB in FP16.
+Production inference with a 13B model: requirements are 1000 requests per second with less than 500ms latency.
+Model size is 26GB in FP16.
 With 2 A100 GPUs, distributed inference is needed to meet the throughput requirement.
 They use vLLM with tensor parallelism or multiple instances.

-A research lab training a 1B model has a simpler setup.
-The model is only 2GB in FP16, the dataset is 100GB, and they have one RTX 4090 with 24GB.
+A research lab training a 1B model: model is only 2GB in FP16, dataset is 100GB, they have one RTX 4090 with 24GB.
 The model and data fit comfortably, so a single GPU is sufficient.
 They use a standard training pipeline.

 ---

 ## 6. PyTorch Distributed Fundamentals

-Before diving into distributed training code, you need to understand the basic concepts and APIs that PyTorch provides.
-This section covers the essential building blocks that all distributed code relies on.
+Before writing distributed training code, you need the basic concepts and APIs that PyTorch provides.
+Here are the essential building blocks that all distributed code relies on.

 ### Process Groups and Ranks